By TERRY WALLACE

 “Law enforcement in Atascosa County located the stolen vehicle, disabled it with spike strips, and gunfire ensued,” Clark said in a statement.
 No officers were injured, he said.

-Lopez was killed about 220 miles (354 kilometers) southeast of Centerville, Texas, where Clark earlier said Lopez had killed a Houston family of five at their cabin and stole their pickup truck.
+Lopez was killed in an exchange of gunfire about 220 miles (354 kilometers) southwest of Centerville, Texas, where Clark earlier said Lopez had killed a Houston family of five at their cabin and stole their pickup truck.

 Lopez was thought to be hiding in the vicinity of the cabin when officers received a call from someone concerned after not hearing from an elderly relative, Clark said.

 Officers went to the family’s cabin along Texas Route 7 west of Centerville about 6 p.m.
-Thursday and found the bodies of one adult and four minors, three of them children.
+Thursday and found the bodies of one adult and four minors.
 Identities were not released, but gone was their white pickup truck, Clark said.
 Lopez was believed to have driven the truck from the search area, he said.
 Lopez was a former member of the Mexican Mafia prison gang and had ties to South Texas, he said.